-You will undergo special post-operative treatment (physiotherapy, mobilization, muscle build-up, etc.).
-After some months, significant ingrowth of the prosthesis into the bone has occurred.
-This can be verified by x-ray during a follow-up examination.
+Special post-operative treatment as recommended by your surgeon could include physiotherapy, mobilization, muscle build-up etc. Approximately 3 months after surgery the bony ingrowth has occurred on the titanium layer of the prosthesis.
+This can be verified by X-ray during a follow-up examination.
 Follow-up examinations are performed at regular intervals to guarantee the greatest possible safety and care in this surgical method.